Frequently Asked Questions

 HOW DO I APPLY FOR ENROLMENT AT STRATHMORE SECONDARY COLLEGE?

-If you are applying for a place in Year 7 for the 2018 school year, parents with students in Grade 6 will receive the relevant documentation through your primary school Transition Coordinator.
+If you are applying for a place in Year 7, parents with students in Grade 6 will receive the relevant documentation through your primary school Transition Coordinator.
 The Year 7 Placement Forms are issued by the Department of Education and Training and returned to your primary school by the specified date.

 The policy states that all students are entitled to enrol at their designated neighbourhood government school.